Skip to main content

 Find what breaks your AI system before adversarial users do.

-Prompt injection is the most exploited vulnerability in LLM-based systems right now.
-Indirect injection — malicious instructions embedded in documents your agent retrieves — is particularly dangerous for agentic systems because the attack does not require direct user interaction.
-NeMo Guardrails and Guardrails AI help, but they need to be configured against actual exploit attempts, not theoretical categories.
-We test first, then configure.
+Prompt injection is the most actively exploited vulnerability class in LLM-based systems right now.
+Indirect injection — malicious instructions embedded in documents, emails, or web pages that an agent retrieves and processes — is particularly dangerous because it bypasses all direct input validation.
+We test for it systematically, not opportunistically.

 AI Safety & Red Teaming